March 1, 2021

 When considering whether or how to engage with others in a specific situation, we recommend that you consider these three factors.
 If you decide to go ahead with it, try to maximize the use the above methods of distancing to minimize the risk.

-- Avmacol, which includes sulforaphane (an active immune-enhancing ingredient in broccoli sprouts) and increases the availability of glutathione, a powerful antioxidant, daily prior to illness, or three times daily early in the course of illness
+- Avmacol, which includes sulforaphane (an active immune-enhancing ingredient in broccoli sprouts) and increases the availability of glutathione, a powerful antioxidant, daily prior to illness, and three times daily early in the course of illness

 - Inhalation of nebulized hydrogen peroxide 3% solution several times daily prior to illness, or hourly early in the course of illness; a video demonstrating this technique is at https://archive.earthclinic.com/remedies/hydrogen_peroxide_inhalation.html